PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-08 14:57:02
+Last updated: 2024-04-08 14:57:35
-Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson
+Random Quote: I'm also pleased to announce The Bro Code is now available in select airlines across the country.
+And Lufthansa.
+'Der Bro Code' is, like, huge in Germany. - Barney Stinson